-1. Employees are entitled to request reasonable accommodations.
-To do so, the employee must complete a Request for Accommodation Form and submit it to the ADA Coordinator, in the Office of Human Resources.
-The employee must also provide the Office of Human Resources with an Interactive Process Questionnaire Form completed by the employee's own physician/health care provider representing sufficient medical documentation to substantiate the disability and functional limitations identified in the Request for Accommodations Form.

-- 2. The Office of Human Resources will maintain the confidentiality of all medical information collected during this process. - 3.
-If the employee initially contacts the supervisor to discuss a request for accommodation without submitting a Request for Accommodations Form to the Office of Human Resources, it is the supervisor's responsibility to notify the Office of Human Resources and refer the employee to the ADA Coordinator for a consultation. (i.e., An employee presents his/her immediate supervisor with a physician's note indicating restrictions are required, or an employee makes a verbal request for work accommodations based on a medical condition.) - 4.
+- Employees are entitled to request reasonable accommodations.
+To do so, the employee must complete a Request for Accommodations Form and submit it to the ADA Coordinator, in the Office of Human Resources.
+The employee must also provide the Office of Human Resources with sufficient medical documentation from the employee's own physician to substantiate the disability and functional limitations identified in the Request for Accommodations Form. - 2.
+The Office of Human Resources will maintain the confidentiality of all medical information collected during this process. - 3.
+If the employee initially contacts the supervisor to discuss a request for accommodation without submitting a Request for Accommodations Form to the Office of Human Resources, it is the supervisor's responsibility to notify the Office of Human Resources, and refer the employee to the ADA Coordinator for a consultation. (i.e., An employee presents his/her immediate supervisor with a physician's note indicating restrictions are required, or an employee makes a verbal request for work accommodations based on a medical condition.) - 4.
 Upon receipt of the Request for Accommodations Form and the supporting medical documentation, the ADA Coordinator will meet with the employee and contact the department to initiate the interactive process.
-The ADA Coordinator will also examine the individual's job duties, determine the purpose of the position and identify essential functions. - 5.
-The employee who is requesting an accommodation may be required to visit a physician chosen by Kean University for evaluation purposes, as appropriate.
-If this is the case: - The Office of Human Resources will make the appointment arrangements with a physician of Kean University's choosing and will confirm all appointments in writing, including date, time, and place of the appointment. - If the employee fails to appear for the evaluation, fails to reschedule the appointment with the Office of Human Resources, and/or fails to provide sufficient medical documentation from his/her own physician to substantiate the need for the accommodation, then the request for accommodation will be denied. - Once the medical evaluation from a physician of Kean University's choosing is available, the ADA Coordinator will once again engage the Department and the employee in an interactive process in order to identify and discuss potential accommodations.
+S/He will also examine the individual's job duties, determine the purpose of the position and identify essential functions. - 5.
+The employee who is requesting an accommodation will be required to visit a physician chosen by Kean University for evaluation purposes. - 6.
+The Office of Human Resources will make the appointment arrangements with a physician of Kean University's choosing and will confirm all appointments in writing to the employee's home address via certified mail, including: date, time, and place of the appointment. - 7.
+If the employee fails to appear for the evaluation, fails to reschedule the appointment with the Office of Human Resources, and/or fails to provide sufficient medical documentation from his/her own physician to substantiate the need for the accommodation, then the request for accommodation will be denied.

-- 6. The Office of Human Resources will consider, based on the merits of each case, whether the requested accommodation is reasonable, and determine if it would impose an undue hardship or change the essential functions of the job.
-Alternative reasonable accommodations will also be considered. - 7.
-As a general rule, Kean University will purchase equipment when a determination is made that the use of the equipment is necessary in the transaction of the official business of the university.
+- Once the medical evaluation from a physician of Kean University's choosing is available, the ADA Coordinator will once again engage the Department and the employee in an interactive process in order to identify and discuss potential accommodations. - 9.
+The Office of Human Resources will consider, based on the merits of each case, whether the requested accommodation is reasonable, and determine if it would impose an undue hardship or change the essential functions of the job.
+Alternative reasonable accommodations will also be considered. - 10.
+As a general rule, Kean University will purchase equipment only if it is determined that the use of the equipment is necessary in the transaction of the official business of the agency.
 The equipment may not be of a personal nature (e.g., eyeglasses, hearing aids, etc.) which the employee can reasonably be expected to provide.
-In determining whether the purchase of a device should be authorized, consideration will be given to how well the employee could perform the job without the equipment and whether the principal benefit will be better job performance by the employee. - 8.
-Where there is more than one effective accommodation, the final decision as to which accommodation will be provided shall be made by the Office of Human Resources after consideration of the wishes of the individual, the documentation provided, and advice from other appropriate personnel. - 9.
-Written communication will be sent to the employee by the Office of Human Resources to notify him/her of whether or not the Request for Accommodation has been granted.
+In determining whether the purchase of a device should be authorized, consideration will be given to how well the employee could perform the job without the equipment and whether the principal benefit will be better job performance by the employee. - 11.
+Where there is more than one effective accommodation, the final decision as to which accommodation will be provided shall be made by the Office of Human Resources after consideration of the wishes of the individual, the documentation provided, and advice from other appropriate personnel. - 12.
+A letter will be sent to the employee by the Office of Human Resources to notify him/her of whether or not the Request for Accommodation has been granted.